LaunchPadCS/BackendGuides/node_4.md

      Cow
 *//
 ```
 Of course, this is just an example.
 Most modules on npm are a little more useful than this one.
-But the main point is that installing a module only takes a few seconds if you're using npm.
+But key here is that you can go from seeing a module you having it installed and running within a few seconds.

 ### Getting fancy with npm
 To make things easier, it's important to keep track of which things you've installed with npm so far.
 For example, if multiple people are working on a single project, you all need to keep a list of which versions of which modules are being used.
 Luckily, npm can be told to track this automatically.
 Here's now: